 Why is this?
 Part of the reason is that podcasts are so popular.
-Millennials listen to podcasts in droves and consistently attest to not minding podcasts ads compared to TV or radio ads.
-Another reason is that placing an ad with a particular podcast in a specific vertical let you target your ads much more precisely than TV or radio spots.
+Millennials listen to podcasts in droves and consistently attest to not minding podcast ads compared to TV or radio ads.
+Another reason is that placing an ad with a particular podcast in a specific vertical lets you target your ads much more precisely than TV or radio spots.

-Finally, with the near-ubiquity of ad blockers ensuring that a large number of digital display ads never get seen at all, podcast advertising boasts much more opportunities for effective advertising.
+Finally, with the near-ubiquity of ad blockers ensuring that many digital display ads never get seen at all, podcast advertising boasts much more opportunities for effective advertising.

 Who does podcast advertising work for?

 These days, there truly is a podcast for everyone and everything – so the potential for reaching the right audience is limitless.
 Podcast advertising can work well for brands and startups, writers and artists, influencers and entertainers, and even other podcasters boosting their shows.